MatheusFeijoo/npubmaterial/docs/source/index.rst

 Welcome to NpubMaterial!
 ===================================

-**NpubMaterial** is a place where you can better understand the concepts and different applications of nanopublications.
+In order to help new stakeholders better understand the content of Nanopublications, **NpubMaterial** provides a compilation of materials related to the conceptual part of nanopublications and the practical application of using nanopublications in different domains.

+To better understand the principles that underpin the concept of nanopublications, check out the :doc:`introduction` section.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.